 Beijing-Shanghai High Speed Train

-The Beijing-Shanghai High Speed Railway, short for Jinghu High Speed Railway, has been put into operation from June 30, 2011.
-The train runs at a highest speed of 186mi/h (300km/h), shorten the 819 miles (1,318km) journey between the two cities to 5 hours.
+Beijing-Shanghai High Speed Railway, Jinghu High Speed Railway for short, finishes the 819 miles' (1,318km) journey between the two cities in 5 hours.

 Beijing to Shanghai: